 Football It's Good!

 If the ball travels through the goal post, the kick is good!
 The official will raise his hands into the air to show it was a successful kick.

 REMEMBER: For a field goal to count, the ball must travel above the cross bar and in between the uprights to be considered good.

 Field Goal Strategy

-A football team can attempt a field goal on any scrimmage down and from anywhere on the field.
-However, most field goals are attempted on 4th down or if there is little time left on the game clock.
-Why?
-Football teams prefer touchdowns over a field goals, since it is worth twice the number of points.
+A football team can attempt a field goal on any scrimmage down and from anywhere on the football field.
+Most field goals are attempted on fourth down or if there is little time left on the game clock.
+Football teams prefer touchdowns over field goals since they are worth twice the number of points.